about

 how pro live reporting works, where our data comes from, and why you stay in control the whole time.

-when your song is performed live at a concert, festival, or event, you're owed performance royalties through your pro (performing rights organization). but bmi and ascap only automatically survey the top 200–300 touring acts. if you're not on that list, the only way to collect is to manually report each performance yourself.
+when your song is performed live at a concert, festival, or event, you're owed performance royalties through your pro (performing rights organization). but bmi and ascap only automatically survey the highest-grossing tours. if you're not on that list, the only way to collect is to manually report each performance yourself.

 - —report via ols.bmi.com